vinc/geodate/README.md

 instead!

 You will also learn to get more in touch with the natural environment with this lunisolar calendar.
-For example the full moon will always be around the fourteenth day of every month, easy!
+For example the full moon will always be around the middle of every month, easy!

 A detailed explanation of the date format is available [online](http://files.vinc.cc/calendar.html).